The Council Plan articulates the vision, mission and goals for the four year Council term.

 Our four-year Council Plan sets out how we will deliver on our promises to make Darebin an equitable, vibrant and connected community.

-The Council Plan incorporates the Municipal Health and Wellbeing Plan, Budget 2021-22 and the Darebin 2041 Community Vision and is supported by the annual Budget.
+The Council Plan incorporates the Municipal Health and Wellbeing Plan and the Darebin 2041 Community Vision and is supported by the annual Budget.

-These three documents, shaped directly by the community, lay the foundation for the City of Darebin’s short, medium, and long-term future.
+These documents, shaped directly by the community, lay the foundation for the City of Darebin’s short, medium, and long-term future.

 In response to increased economic pressures, the Council Plan 2021-25, Financial Plan 2021-31 and Revenue and Rating Plan 2021-25 were revised in June 2023.